PoojaKammili/WebAPI_ModelBinding_Validation/README.md

-WebAPI_ModelBinding_DataAnnotations_CustomValidation
+WebAPI_ModelBinding_Validation
 📘 Description

-This project is an ASP.NET Core Web API application that demonstrates Model Binding, Data Annotations, and Custom Validation concepts using a clean and layered architecture.
+This is an ASP.NET Core Web API project demonstrating Model Binding, Data Annotation validation, and Custom Validation using ValidationAttribute.
-It shows how incoming HTTP requests are bound to models, validated using built-in attributes, and extended with custom validation logic.
+The application exposes RESTful APIs for managing employees and ensures incoming request data is properly bound and validated before processing.

 🚀 Features

-Model Binding using:
+Demonstrates Model Binding using:

 [FromBody]